-The Burke Mountain neighbourhood in Northeast Coquitlam is expected to grow from its current population of 15,000 to about 50,000 in the next 25 years.
+The Burke Mountain neighbourhood in Northeast Coquitlam is expected to grow from its current population of more than 20,000 people, to about 50,000 in the next 25 years.
 Coquitlam’s Parks Recreation and Culture Master Plan identified the future need for a comprehensive multi-use community centre in the Burke Mountain Village neighbourhood area.

 Public consultation, strategic planning, best practices and other research have helped shape the vision for the NECC as an inclusive and accessible facility that will showcase the natural mountainside setting.

 In total, the City heard from more than 1,000 people during public engagement in 2019 to 2020, including 13 community groups and three interpreted sessions in Mandarin, Korean and Farsi.

 A second round of public engagement took place in late 2019 and early 2020 seeking feedback on the proposed site-fit (a facility’s layout on the property) and program.
-Here's What We Heard in Phase 2.
+Here's What We Heard in Phase 2 (PDF).

 Staff will further analyze how this feedback can be incorporated into the final community centre design, along with feasibility and cost implications.
 The next phase of engagement will take place in 2024.
 The project team will provide updates here as well as on the engagement project page.
 You can also reach out to the project team at any time at email@example.com.